Cystitis, also known as

 for my review.

-Advice cannot be given via email nor without medical records being
+Advice cannot be discussed via email nor without medical records being

 I do not use use